 Kapitan Gerla Petrovich of the 5th Border Legion

 The mortar was developed under the direction Kommandant Irusk in an attempt to further modernize the military and is the latest addition to the Winter Guard's arsenal.
 This new weapon has added considerable firepower to the Guard.
 It is already proven in combat, and the troops are grateful for the long-range covering fire provided by the mortars.

 The mortar is a man-portable variant of the bombard used on the Destroyer warjack.
 While heavy, it is simple to operate, easy to maintain, inexpensive to build, and it fires very large projectiles.
 In short, like the blunderbuss, it is an ideal weapon for the Khadoran military: cheap and effective.

 The weapon is new enough that Khadoran officers are still developing tactics to integrate the mortar into use with infantry and warjacks.
 The favorite tactic to date is the so-called "Thundering Barrage" in which several mortar teams lay down fire on the enemy lines and create a series of explosions reminiscent of a raging storm-if such a storm spewed chunks of rock and meat in the air, of course.
 Winter Guard troops charge from behind this curtain of covering fire as the mortar crews sustain fire until just before the Guard reaches the opposing line.
 Truth be told, the mortar's inaccuracy and the crew's lack of expertise has led to a number of deaths in friendly fire, but most officers shrug off these additional casualties as the price of war.

 Irusk has proposed a massed volley of mortar fire as an effective alternative to sieges and has reportedly commissioned the development of incendiary ammunition.
 No doubt other developments are already in the works.

+SPECIAL RULES

 CREWMAN

-Range Finder ( Action) - The Gumner gains +2 RAT for one round.
-The Crewman must be in base-to-base contact with the Guoner and not engaged to use Range Finder.
+Range Finder ( Action) - The Gunner gains +2 RAT for one round.
+The Crewman must be in base-to-base contact with the Gunner and not engaged to use Range Finder.

+CMD 7

 DEF ARM

+12 13

+7

 ARM

-POW

-AOE
+12

+2

+1

+CMD

+4 12 13

+4 16

 POW P+S

+3 8

+AOE POW

+RAT

+4

 RAT DEF

-Special

-RNG ROF

-RAT

 GUNNER

 CREWMAN

+2 5 5

+4

 SPD STR MAT

 SPD STR MAT

+5 5

 MORTAR (GUNNER)

+20

 RNG ROF AOE POW

+8 1

+Special

 BLUNDERBUSS

 Gunner and Crewman Field Allowance

 Base Size: Large (Gunner a Mortar), Small (Crewman)

 Victory Points

+A

 AXE

+RNG ROF

+1

+UNIT

-Wrapon Crew - The Winter Guard Mortar crew is made up of a Guaner and Crewman.
-The Guaner is mounted on a large base with the Mintar.
+Weapon Crew - The Winter Guard Mortar crew is made up of a Guaner and Crewman.
+The Guaner is mounted on a large base with the Mortar.
 A weapon crew cannot run or charge.
-The Guaner gains ~2 of novement if he begins activation in base-to-base contact with the Drewman is within 1", the Crewman is removed from the table instead hey effect on spells on the damaged Guinner capter.
-Any effects or gentle on the removed Crewman are applied to the new Guaner.
+The Guaner gains -2 of movement if he begins activation in base-to-base contact with the Crewman.
+If the Guaner takes sufficient damage to be destroyed and the Crewman is within 1", the Crewman is removed from the table instead have effects or spells on the damaged Gummer expire.
+Any effects or gails on the removed Crewman are applied to the new Guaner.

 MORTAR SGUNNER ONLY

+- Access Fire When attacking with the Mortar the Gunner may ignore all

+access the except those that would normally access the target.

+Access Fire The Gunner suffers a -4 penalty to his attack rolls with

+- Source

-- A second second three second se - The Mortar cannot be used to make ranged attacks - The Cunner does not receive an aiming boous ment when attacking with the Murtar.
-The Gunner attacks with the Mortar and another ranged weapon attacks with the Mortar and another ranged weapon - Nortar cannot target any
+The Mortar cannor be used to make ranged attacks

+- The Suprar danage of the interval and another ranged weapon movement when attacking with the Murtar.
+The Gunner movement when attacking with the Murtar.
+The Gunner movement when attacks with the Mortar and another ranged weapon attacks with the Mortar and another ranged weapon

+- Manager Amarka made with the Mortar cannot target any